ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 The higher the layer in the pyramid, the higher the integration and coverage of your tests.
 But tests will also be slower and more fragile.
 The lower the layer in the pyramid, the higher the isolation, speed and stability of your tests.
 The coverage per test will be lower though.

 Considering these factors, it is recommended to have automated tests covering all layers.
 Most tests should be automated on the lowest layer.
-Fewer test will be automated on the Service layer and even less on the UI layer.
-By following this approach, we strike a balance between comprehensive test coverage and efficient test execution.
+Fewer tests will be automated on the Service layer and even less on the UI layer.
+By following this approach, we create a balance between comprehensive test coverage and efficient test execution.

-Before delving into SpecFlow's placement, let's first reacap the test pyramids key layers.
+Let's first reacap the test pyramids key layers.

 #### UI Tests

 UI tests are end-to-end tests that interact with the system under test through the UI.
 These tests simulate a user interacting with the UI of the system.

-See the following context diagram to illustrate the scope of what UI tests cover.
+Everything in the following diagram is included in the scope of a UI test.

 ![UI Tests Scope](../../../../../images/where-to-position-specflow-in-the-test-pyramid/ui-tests-scope.png)